 All reasonable measures will be taken to deter wildlife from coming into contact with any spilled material.
-Deterrence methods are outlined in Table 2.4-, based on recommendations from the Bird Hazing Manual: Techniques and Strategies for Dispersing Birds from Spill Sites (Gorenzel and Salmon 2008; available to download online from https://eurowa.eu/resource/bird-hazing-manual-techniques-and-strategies-for-dispersing-birds-from-spill-sites/).
-The Wildlife Response Team are trained in deterrence techniques and wildlife retrieval, with training refreshers occurring at least annually.
+Deterrence methods are outlined in Table 2.4-1, based on recommendations from the Bird Hazing Manual: Techniques and Strategies for Dispersing Birds from Spill Sites (Gorenzel and Salmon 2008; available to download online from https://eurowa.eu/resource/bird-hazing-manual-techniques-and-strategies-for-dispersing-birds-from-spill-sites/).
+The Wildlife Response Team is in charge of wildlife responses.

-In the event that wildlife does come in contact with a spilled material, Environment and Climate Change Canada's Canadian Wildlife Service (ECCC-CWS), the KIA, and the GN Wildlife Officers will be consulted to determine response strategies including the most appropriate humane treatment of oiled wildlife.
+In the event that wildlife contacts a spilled material, Environment and Climate Change Canada's Canadian Wildlife Service (ECCC-CWS), the KitlA, and the GN Wildlife Officers will be consulted to determine response strategies including the most appropriate humane treatment of oiled wildlife.
 Agnico Eagle may also engage contract response agencies specialized in wildlife response actions during a spill event.
 In cases where wildlife can be rescued, wildlife spill response experts will be contacted for assistance and guidance.